CloudFueled/aks-workshop/src/2.04 - Service Accounts/Solution/README.md

 1. Create the ServiceAccount Manifest

-Create a YAML manifest file named `sa-squadron.yaml` with the following content
+Create a YAML manifest file for the ServiceAccount `sa-squadron.yaml` with the following specification:

----
+* namespace: default
+* name: sa-squadron

 2. Update the Deployment Manifest

 Update your existing `squadron.yaml` deployment to include the `serviceAccountName` field

----

 3. Verify Pod Identity